 I filled a vase with Legos and, while they were coloring, I had all the kids guess how many were inside.
 The closest guess won a container of bubbles.

 You could also make these adorable Lego head Play-doh buckets as prizes (which was my original plan), but I ended up getting bubbles simply because they were cheaper.
-Play doh (which you can buy in packs on Amazon) would also make a great party favor.
+The Play Doh heads (you can buy Play Doh in packs on Amazon) would also make a great party favor.

 Pin the head on the Lego man

-Simply print out the three-page PDF on cardstock paper, trim the margins, and glue the pages together to make the poster.
+Simply print out the poster on cardstock paper (print the Lego heads on yellow cardstock), trim the margins, and glue the pages together to make the poster.
 Easy peasy!